Grass-fed beef Stroganoff from Good to Go is as healthy as Stroganoff gets!

 Good to Go is open noon to 7 pm, closed Wednesdays and Thursdays.
 If you have a large order, just call a few days ahead and we can make just about anything you want!

-Good to Go Farm-to-Counter is a multi-member LLC and we’re still selling equity shares through our crowd-funding.
-You can own 0.1% of the LLC for $100 and help us survive the winter.
-Good to Go wouldn’t exist without our local investors, especially those who bought shares when our little takeout restaurant was just a dream.
-Find our more about owning a part of our company on our get involved page.
+Good to Go Farm-to-Counter is a multi-member LLC.
+Equity shares are still available: you can own 0.1% of the LLC for $100.
+Good to Go wouldn’t exist without our local investors, especially those who crowdfunded our little takeout restaurant when it was just a dream.
+Find out more about owning part of our company on our get involved page.

 Hello, real food lovers.
 At long last, we can say with confidence that Good to Go takeout restaurant will be opening this summer.

 Every day it feels more real, and I am beaming with anticipation.
 The dream, so powerfully specific, is coming into laser focus, more so than a health food joint in Cherry Valley, New York, in 2016 might ever have expected.